-Great Britain Olympics team has set high targets for Paris 2024
+GB’s Paris Olympics will be judged on athlete happiness – not just medals

 Nielsen Gracenote’s projected virtual medal table has Team GB winning 65 medals in 20 different sports.
 There are currently 46 British world champions in 22 Olympic events across 14 sports and 56 across ten sports for the Paralympics.

-There are, of course, caveats - there remains a major question mark over the involvement of Russian athletes, while it’s hard to imagine France - who won just ten Olympic golds in Tokyo - won’t exploit home advantage.
+There are, of course, caveats, and there remains a major question mark over the involvement of Russian athletes, while it’s hard to imagine France – who won just 10 Olympic golds in Tokyo – won’t exploit home advantage.

 “We don’t think about the equation with Russian athletes as much you think, the events where they are traditionally strong are not the ones we are going after,” added Baker.